Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • ACE inhibitors and ARBs are contra-indicated in pregnancy and should be avoided in patients who become pregnant.

-• For the prescribing of sacubitril/valsartan (Entresto) see 2.5.5.1 under prescribing notes.
+• For the prescribing of sacubitril/valsartan (Entresto®) see 2.5.5.1

 Cautions

 • As elderly patients are at particular risk of renal impairment, renal function should be monitored pre-treatment in patients taking ARBs.
-Regular U&E checks may be needed after initiation.
+Regular U&E checks may be needed after initiation

 • Caution is required in patients who may have renovascular disease.
 ARBs should be used with caution in patients with renal artery stenosis.